Principles of Pragmatic Evolution

 Keeping the Language Modern.
 We acknowledge that systems accumulate legacy over time.
 What had once been cutting-edge technology can be hopelessly outdated today.
 We have to evolve the language to keep it relevant to the needs of the users and up-to-date with their expectations.
 This includes not only adding new features, but also phasing out old ones that are no longer recommended for production use and have altogether become legacy.

 Comfortable Updates.
 Incompatible changes, such as removing things from a language, may lead to painful migration from one version to the next if carried out without proper care.
 We will always announce such changes well in advance, mark things as deprecated and provide automated migration tools before the change happens.
 By the time the language is changed we want most of the code in the world to be already updated and thus have no issues migrating to the new version.

 Feedback Loop.
 Going through deprecation cycles requires significant effort, so we want to minimize the number of incompatible changes we'll be making in the future.
 Apart from using our best judgement, we believe that trying things out in real life is the best way to validate a design.
 Before casting things in stone we want them battle-tested.
-This is why we use every opportunity to make early versions of our designs available in production versions of the language, but with experimental status.
-Experimental features are not stable, they can be changed at any time, and the users that opt into using them do so explicitly to indicate that they are ready to deal with the future migration issues.
+This is why we use every opportunity to make early versions of our designs available in production versions of the language, but in one of the pre-stable statuses: Experimental, Alpha, or Beta.
+Such features are not stable, they can be changed at any time, and the users that opt into using them do so explicitly to indicate that they are ready to deal with the future migration issues.
 These users provide invaluable feedback that we gather to iterate on the design and make it rock-solid.

 If, upon updating from one version to another, some code that used to work doesn't work any more, it is an incompatible change in the language (sometimes referred to as "breaking change").
 There can be debates as to what "doesn't work any more" means precisely in some cases, but it definitely includes the following: